Common cold in babies

 Lifestyle and home remedies

 - Offer plenty of fluids.
 Liquids are important to avoid dehydration.
+Formula or breast milk is the best choice.
 Encourage your baby to take in the usual amount of fluids.
 Extra fluids aren't necessary.
-If you're breast-feeding your baby, keep it up.
+If you're breastfeeding your baby, keep it up.
 Breast milk offers extra protection from cold-causing germs.

 - Moisten the air.
 Running a cool-water humidifier in your baby's room can ease nasal congestion.
 Change the water daily and follow the manufacturer's instructions for cleaning the unit.